 Getting to Iquitos

-Iquitos’ small but busy airport currently receives daily flights from Lima.
-Three main airlines link Iquitos with the outside world.
+Iquitos’ small but busy airport currently has daily flights to and from Lima.
+Four main airlines link Iquitos with the outside world.
 LAN operates the best but usually most expensive flights.
-Star Perú and Peruvian Airlines also operate flights to Lima and are often more economical.
-Copa Airlines has recently begun offering direct flights into Iquitos Airport from Panama International Airport allowing travelers to skip Lima Airport altogether which makes it even easier for passengers traveling from the U.S. and Canada.
-It also possible to fly direct between Iquitos an Leticia which lies on the Colombian/Brazilian border using one of the smaller local airlines.
+Star Perú, Avianca and Peruvian Airlines also operate flights to/from Lima and are often more economical.
+It also possible to fly direct between Iquitos and Leticia which lies on the Colombian/Brazilian border using one of the smaller local airlines.

 Charter companies at the airport have five-passenger planes to almost anywhere in the Amazon.
 Rates are around US$300 an hour.
 Other small airlines may have offices at the airport.

 The airport is about 7km from the center of Iquitos.
-A taxi ride will cost around US$7, a mototaxi around US$4.
+A taxi ride will cost around US$6, a mototaxi around US$3.

 Iquitos is Peru’s largest and best-organized river port.
 Cargo boats normally leave from Puerto Masusa, on Av La Marina about 2km or 3km north of the town centre.
 The Henry boats to Pucallpa leave from their own port nearer to town.
 Although there are agencies in town, it’s usually best to go to the dock and look around; don’t trust anyone except the captain for an estimate of departure time.

 Upriver passages to Pucallpa (four to seven days) or Yurimaguas (three to six days) cost US$20 to US$30 per person.
 The journey takes longer when the river is high.
 Boats leave about three times a week to Pucallpa, more often to Yurimaguas, and there are more frequent departures for the closer intermediate ports.
 Some boats have cabins and charge more for those.